robj/coinbase_demo/README.md

 `app/assets/javascripts/price_ticker.js`

-If enabled in Settings/ENV then initialised from:
+If enabled in Settings then initialised from:

 `app/assets/javascripts/application.js.erb`